Skip to content

 Anti-Aliasing off is a cheap win on Intel iGPUs and older GPUs, so disable it there.
 On RTX 30-series and newer it costs almost nothing on MSAA 2x.

 Texture Quality only matters if you’re VRAM-bound.
 With at least 4 GB of GPU memory free in-match (open Task Manager → Performance → GPU and check the Dedicated GPU memory graph mid-round), leave it on High.
-Dropping it without that data costs visual clarity for zero FPS recovery on most cards we tested, and you only need to lower it if the graph stays pinned at the top.
+Dropping it without that data costs visual clarity for zero FPS recovery on most cards, and you only need to lower it if the graph stays pinned at the top.

 Valorant sits in the wider tactical-FPS category where the same setting philosophy applies; see games like Counter-Strike for the same logic across the genre.